ppy/osu-wiki/news/beatmap-spotlights-may-2017.md

 ![](https://assets.ppy.sh/media/generic-header.png)

 Each month, a selection of volunteers work alongside the Quality Assurance Team to pick out the best of the best for each mode.
-We reward the top beatmap in each category by providing **1 month of supporter status** to the mapper. **The April 2017 spotlight rankings will conclude on the 15th June 2017.**
+We reward the top beatmap in each category by providing **1 month of supporter status** to the mapper. **The April 2017 spotlight rankings will conclude on the 15th July 2017.**

 ## Past Spotlights results

-First of all, congratulations to the winners of the March 2017 Spotlights.
+First of all, congratulations to the winners of the April 2017 Spotlights.
 They receive one month of supporter status for their efforts!

 + **osu!:**
 + **osu!taiko:**